akeneo/pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 Sorting
 ~~~~~~~
-Not supported on that attribute_type
+Not supported on this attribute_type.

 Reference data multi select
 ***************************